4 Ways to Constipation Relief During Pregnancy

 2. Increase Fluids

 If you increase the fiber in your diet, you must correspondingly increase the volume of fluids for constipation relief during pregnancy; too much fiber and too little fluid can actually aggravate constipation by making your stools even firmer.
+Increased fluid helps your stools move faster, it also helps you to pass them more easily.
 If you love juice, switch to nectar (prune, pear, apricot), which is not only high in water, but also higher in fiber than plain juice.
 But make sure to get an additional six to eight glasses of water a day too.